 There are a few ways you can minimize the effects of anxiety if you decide to have a couple of drinks.
-Experts recommend drinking more slowly, alternating alcohol with water and other hydrating beverages, and making sure not to drink on an empty stomach.
+To limit drinking and its effects, try drinking more slowly, alternating alcohol with water and other hydrating beverages, and making sure not to drink on an empty stomach.

 “To reduce the chances of being anxious after drinking, if you have no history of an alcohol use disorder, limit yourself to one drink if you are a woman and two drinks if you are a man,” Jaffe says.

 A big reason why you want to drink in moderation is to keep your blood alcohol level from getting too high.
-Blood alcohol spikes, often brought about through binge drinking, forcing your body to work harder to eliminate the toxicity the alcohol introduced to your body, Yusko explains.
-And the more work your body has to do, the more likely you’ll be able to experience anxiety after the alcohol’s initial effects wear off.
+Blood alcohol spikes, often brought about through binge drinking, force your body to work harder to eliminate the toxicity the alcohol introduced to your body, Yusko explains.
+And the more work your body has to do, the more likely you may be to experience anxiety after the alcohol’s initial effects wear off.